Aleksandra Golovkina-Dolinskė: 2022–23 season

-At the 2022 Warsaw Cup, Dolinskė achieved a new personal best of 157.42 points, as well as a new personal best in the short program of 55.49.
+At the 2022 Warsaw Cup, Golovkina-Dolinskė achieved a new personal best of 157.42 points, as well as a new personal best in the short program of 55.49.
 She also set a new personal best in the free skate at the 2022 Ondrej Nepela Memorial, where she received a score of 103.41.
-Dolinskė concluded the year with a 3rd-place finish in the Crystal Skate competition in Bucharest, Romania, and a 5th-place finish in the Tayside Trophy competition in Dundee.
+Golovkina-Dolinskė concluded the year with a 3rd-place finish in the Crystal Skate competition in Bucharest, Romania, and a 5th-place finish in the Tayside Trophy competition in Dundee.
 She also secured her fifth Lithuanian Championship title.
 A hamstring injury forced her to withdraw from two of the season's most significant competitions, the European Championships and the Universiade in Lake Placid, United States.